tokio-rs/website/content/blog/2025-06-19-announcing-tokio-conf.md

 description: "June 19, 2025"
 ---

-We’re thrilled to announce the inaugural **TokioConf**—the first dedicated conference for developers building asynchronous network applications in Rust.
-This single-track event brings together engineers from across industries to dive into how they use Tokio and Rust to power high-performance production systems.
-Expect practical talks, engaging panels, and plenty of time to share challenges, lessons learned, and what you’re building.
+We’re happy to announce the inaugural **TokioConf**, a dedicated conference for developers building asynchronous network applications in Rust.
+It will be a single-track event bringing together developers from many areas to talk about how they use Tokio and Rust to build high-performance, reliable production applications.
+Expect talks, panels, and time to share challenges and lessons learned.

 When: **April 20-22, 2026** <br/>
 Where: **Portland, OR** <br/>